Reservation poverty: Geographic isolation

 For employment, education, and financial opportunity, many reservation residents are expected to leave the reservation.
 However, reservations were placed intentionally far from urban centers, and many of the roads serving these areas are substandard.
 Many key roads were never designed or built for vehicular traffic.
 According to the Bureau of Indian Affairs, only 15% of the nearly 28,000 miles of reservation roads are in acceptable conditions and pass current safety regulations.

+A food desert is described as a low-income area with a substantial number of people who do not have access to affordable and healthy food options.
+23% of Natives living on reservations are food insecure, with some reservations having as much as 50% of the people living with food insecurities.
+This means that the reservations are suffering from low-income and low access to food.
+Low access is described as 33% or more of the population living in rural areas where stores providing affordable and healthy foods are more than 10 miles away from their homes.
+Another issue we see with this trend is that certain diseases are linked with food insecurities.
+If some of the closest places to purchase food only consist of processed foods, such as gas stations or quick marts.
+People are only able to access food that has high sugar and sodium as well as saturated fats, these options only lead to a higher risk of obesity, heart disease and diabetes.
+Which is already rampant in Native American communities.

 Furthermore, almost a quarter of reservation households do not have access to a vehicle.
 However, barely one percent of reservation residents rely on any kind of public transportation.
 Although the federal government has made funds available to improve transportation on reservations, local transportation authorities have not taken advantage of these monies.
 These local authorities often lack the human capital needed to engineer and carry out improvements.
 The lack of safe roads and adequate transportation further isolates reservation communities and strengthens the neighborhood effects of concentrated poverty.

+Isolation tends to lead to depression and poverty.
+With depression and isolation afflicting so many Native people, it is not surprising to see the rates for suicide and homicide correlating to the populations in poverty.
+The Indian Health Service found that in areas with high poverty rates, the percentage increases for suicide and homicide cases, the numbers decrease with a lower percentage of poverty.